 Now that the Affordable Care Act has officially launched, it’s a good time to revisit the possibility of finding a part-time job with benefits.

 While several major companies that once offered health insurance for their part-timers have now dropped that perk, there are still many employers giving benefits to their part-time employees.
-Here’s the skinny on the employers offering health care coverage as of 2014:
+Here’s the skinny on the employers offering health care coverage:

 1. Aerotek – This national temp agency offers generous medical benefits to its contracted workers who put in at least 20 hours per week.
 Medical benefits include dental and vision coverage, and spouses and dependent children are also eligible for the insurance.
 For a part-timer who needs health coverage for other family members, this would be an excellent employer to join.
 Check out Aerotek’s benefits page.